NiRongFei/egg-demo/README.md

-# node-egg-demo
+# egg-demo

-A eggjs demo for learning node eggjs.
+An eggjs demo for learning node eggjs.

 ## QuickStart